arufl/PWMFrequency/README.md

 Library for Setting the PWM Frequency

-Written by kiwisincebirth 2014
+Originaly written by kiwisincebirth 2014 https://github.com/kiwisincebirth/Arduino/tree/master/libraries/PWMFrequency

 Please keep in mind that changing the PWM frequency changes the Atmega's timers and disrupts the normal operation of many functions that rely on time (delay(), millis(), Servo library).

-This Library supports both ATMega 328 and 32U4 (Leonardo)
+This Library supports ATMega 328, 32U4 (Leonardo) and ATMega4809 (Nano Every).

 Example
 =======